 Travel Sickness Treatments

-With Simple Online Pharmacy, our UK registered Doctor can prescribe travel sickness tablets to help make your road, rail or sea journey more enjoyable.
+With Simple Online Pharmacy, our UK registered Doctor can prescribe travel sickness patches to help make your road, rail or sea journey more enjoyable.
 The treatments work by reducing confusion in the brain which arises when what your eyes are seeing and what your motion sensors (in the inner ear), sense.
 Promethazine and Hyoscine are the two widely used active ingredients to treat motion sickness.

-Once you have completed the online doctor consultation, our doctor will review your assessment and prescribe the selected medication if it is approproate.
+Once you have completed the online doctor consultation, our doctor will review your assessment and prescribe the selected medication if it is appropriate.
 Our pharmacy will then dispense and dispatch your prescription to your door.

 Travel Sickness treatment options

 - Please select a size from below to proceed.There are NHS prescriptions in your basket.
 Please complete the order first or remove NHS prescriptions from the basket.

 What is Travel or Motion Sickness?